What are your burning questions about yoga, injury and safety?

 In the late 90s, I “met” Kripalu yoga.
-At the time (and this has evolved), classes at the Kripalu Center were full of writhing, rocking, “micro-movements”, free-form hip circles, copious sighs and even moans.
-Whatever’s clever ruled.
+At the time (and this has evolved), classes at the Kripalu Center were more free-form: full of writhing, rocking, “micro-movements”, hip circles, copious sighs and even moans.
+Whatever was coming up for you was welcomed.

-Vinyasa yoga became popular in the early 2000’s – at least that’s when it bloomed on the East Coast.
-Not as defined of a style as Sivananda or Iyengar, the fast moving and creative classes (sometimes coupled with fun, danceable music) attracted a new generation of young, healthy yogis.
+Vinyasa yoga became popular in the early 2000’s – at least that’s when it bloomed on the East Coast (U.S.).
+Not as defined of a style as Sivananda or Iyengar, the fast moving and creative classes (sometimes coupled with fun, danceable music) attracted a new generation of young, healthy yogis who enjoyed the sweat.
 Many new styles that popped up from the mid-to-late 90s (Anusara, Bikram, etc) were reaching thousands of new practitioners.
 Yoga teachers were becoming savvier.The best knew (know) mind-blowingly good cues for alignment as well as possessed deep powers via hands-on adjustments.
 Suddenly yoga could mean sweating or core work and pushing through your edges.
 And yoga became much, much more widely practiced.

 More recently, I see many yogis (usually a little younger than me, usually posting visually stunning feats on Instagram – perhaps the next generation) approaching a practice that starts to resemble gymnastics.
 Practitioners are not embarrassed about that association either.
 This includes some of the crowd attracted to advanced Ashtanga, Rocket, and Dharma yoga.